zhafranzainal/green-commit/README.md

 2. It generates a random number to select a message from the array.

-3. It gets the current date and time in the 'Asia/Kuala_Lumpur' timezone (you can change this timezone to your preference).
+3. It gets the current date and time.

 4. If the `update.md` file doesn't exist, it creates it and stages it for commit.